codewars/docs/content/concepts/kata/translations.md

 ### Reviewing a translation

-Before pending translation is accepted and new language version becomes available for a kata, it needs to be reviewed and determined whether it keeps up to Codewars quality standards.
-When reviewing a translation, users can perform following steps:
+Before a pending translation is accepted and a new language version becomes available for a kata, it needs to be reviewed and determined whether it holds up to Codewars quality standards.
+When reviewing a translation, users can perform the following steps:

 - **Reading the code and description**.
-- **Running tests**, and testing tests by running different solutions.
-Unfortunately, currently running your own solution to a proposed translation is somewhat cumbersome.
-One possibility is to fork the translation, put in your own solution in place of proposed one, run tests, and discard the fork afterwards.
-Another way is to create new kumite from scratch and copy/paste code snippets from reviewed translation to your kumite.
+- **Running the tests** against _other_ solutions along with the reference solution.
+Unfortunately, testing solutions to a proposed translation other than the reference solution is currently rather cumbersome.
+One possibility is to fork the translation, replace the reference solution with your solution, run the tests and discard the fork afterwards.
+Another way is to create a new kumite from scratch and copy/paste code snippets from the translation under review to your kumite.
-- **Reading comments**, to check if there are any remarks from other reviewers, and whether they still hold and were addressed appropriately.
-Unfortunately comments under translations cannot be labelled as **Issue** or **Suggestion**, so there are no additional markers for severity of the comment.
+- **Reading the comments** to check if there are any remarks from other reviewers and whether they still hold or were addressed appropriately.
+Unfortunately, comments under translations cannot be labelled as an **Issue** or **Suggestion** so there are no additional markers for the severity of the comment.
-- **Verifying** if translation holds to [translation authoring guidelines (TODO)]()
+- **Verifying** if the translation holds to [translation authoring guidelines (TODO)]()

 After a review is completed, the reviewer can finalize it with one of following actions:

 - **Leaving a comment** with remarks, suggestions and issues which should be addressed by the translator.
-- **Fixing problems found during review**.
-Translation fork can be edited directly only by its author.
-If a user wants to make changes in a translation fork created by another user, they have to fork it first, edit the code, and publish changes as new fork.
+- **Fixing problems found during the review**.
+The translation fork may be edited directly only by its author.
+If a user wants to make changes to a translation fork created by another user, they have to fork it first, edit the code, and publish the changes as a new fork.
-- **Approving the translation**, so new language version gets introduced to the kata and becomes available to solve for other users.
+- **Approving the translation**, which introduces a new language version to the kata available for solving.
 - **Rejecting the translation** if it cannot be fixed.

-### Aproving a translation
+### Approving a translation

 TBD